What Is Acceptance And Commitment Therapy?

 What Is The Ultimate Goal Of ACT?

-To diffuse negative thinking and unnecessary emotional dwelling is the goal of this therapy.
+The goal of this therapy is to diffuse negative thinking and unnecessary emotional dwelling.
 ACT uses a variety of approaches drawn from the behavioral analysis, mindfulness, cognitive diffusion, acceptance, and commitment methods, just to name a few.
 With the help of a licensed professional, you'll pick up a collection of coping mechanisms specifically designed for your situation which you can use throughout your life to handle tough experiences.
 Those who suffer from traumatic flashbacks and generalized anxiety can benefit from this therapy because of its encouragement of keeping people in the present.
 It's difficult to move through life without mentally existing in the here and now, so ACT provides the guidance necessary to do so.
 And with its various methods, it can do wonders for those in need.

 How Does ACT Work?

 ACT works in three areas: accept the emotion and be mindful, choose a direction, and then act accordingly.
-The first part involves the acceptance of things that are out of your control which will only cause more grief the more you focus on it.
+The first part involves the acceptance of things that are out of your control.
+Focusing on things outside of your control may cause more distress the more you focus on it.
 In the second and third area, you are taking charge and committing to the action that will push you forward instead of remaining stagnant in a muck of emotions.

 How Can I Accept Painful Emotions?

 Often in daily life, we are presented with some heavy emotions that can be quite painful to process.
-And for those suffering from disorders, it can be even more challenging.
-The ACT encourages us to accept these emotions as soon as they surface.
+ACT encourages us to accept these emotions as soon as they surface.
 The sooner you accept the feeling, the sooner you can move on from it.
-It's important to remember that feelings aren't facts, that some of them are completely irrational, and they can pass just as quickly as they come along.
+It's important to remember that feelings aren't facts and they can pass just as quickly as they come along.
 They only have power over you as long as you let them.

 Think of yourself as a filter.
 When a feeling comes to the surface, allow it to pass through you like a liquid.
 Don't obsess over the feeling and don't give it the ability to warp into another aggravating thought.
 Give it time to wash through you, imagining it like a wave that will eventually break over the shore.
 Once it passes, you can sit down and process what you felt.

 During the processing stage, it's imperative not to get stuck in a cycle of rumination.
-Those who suffer from anxiety and depression are prone to falling down this rabbit hole which is what ACT attempts to avoid.
+Those who suffer from anxiety and depression are prone to falling down this rabbit hole which ACT attempts to avoid.
 You want to diffuse this thinking instead of agitating it.
-An anxious brain is on constant alert, cycling through different scenarios in which things can go from wrong to even worse than that.
+An anxious brain is on constant alert, cycling through different scenarios in which things can go from wrong to even worse.
 When you allow these emotions to pass, you can find a peaceful well sitting on the other side of your thoughts instead of a warring ocean.

-Here are some reminders while you process difficult emotions:
+Here are some reminders to consider while you process difficult emotions:

 - You are in control of your own body even if you are not in control of your surroundings.